 How To Clean Up Mold After A Hurricane

-As Hurricane Florence departs the Carolinas, our hearts and prayers go out to those living within affected areas and we sympathize with the long road to recovery ahead.
+Rescue and recovery efforts have just begun in Louisiana after Hurricane Ida devastated the state.
+Our thoughts and prayers go out to those living within affected areas throughout the United States and we sympathize with the long road to recovery ahead.

 If you are one of the affected, ensure that you are following the instructions of local authorities and monitoring the news for updates.
 Often, the most danger occurs after the hurricane has passed and citizens are surveying or cleaning up the damage.

-As a company that has built its reputation on eliminating mold and other pathogens, here are a few of our top tips safely and effectively beating mold after the hurricane:
+As communities come together to clean up the aftermath, it’s important to put your and your family’s safety first.
+As a company that has built its reputation on eliminating mold and other pathogens, we’ve compiled our best tips to safely and effectively restore your property after the hurricane.

 The wind and debris from hurricanes can weaken structures, uproot underground utilities or pull down overhead power lines.
 The combination of electrical wires, harmful chemicals and floodwater creates an extremely hazardous environment.